hatzakislab/REPLOM-analysis-tool/README.md

 This repository contains a pipeline for analysis of data obtained through REal-time kinetics via binding and Photobleaching LOcalization Microscopy (REPLOM).
 The methodology is described in https://doi.org/10.1101/2021.08.20.457097 and made available here for convenience.
 The tool relies on clustering with a euclidean minimum spanning tree which is implemented in the [AstroML](https://www.astroml.org/index.html) package (see [here](https://www.astroml.org/book_figures/chapter6/fig_great_wall_MST.html) for an example use of the clustering methodology).
+It is therefore under the BSD license.

 # Introduction
 The input data consists of STORM localizations in a csv file from blinking fluorophores with timestamps.